 The French think so.
 Seven in ten believe crime has increased, according to an Ifop survey.

 They are half-right.
-Burglaries and car thefts haven’t gone up since Macron was elected in 2016, but (sexual) assaults and fraud have.
+Burglaries and car thefts haven’t gone up since Macron was elected in 2016, but (sexual) assaults and frauds have.

 French homicide rates are still low by international standards.
 America has four times as many murders per year, adjusted for population.